Resources for the Qualified Inspector

 - Inspect the property when decontamination is complete or if the initial assessment indicates decontamination is not required.

 - Complete the Certificate of Illegal Drug Lab Cleanup and provide it to the owner.
-Send a copy of it simultaneously to the local health department and ISDH.
+Send a copy of it simultaneously to the local health department and IDOH.

 - Dispose or arrange for disposal of wastes in accordance with 329 IAC 3.1 (hazardous wastes), 327 IAC 7.1 (septic system wastewater), and 329 IAC 10 (all other wastes).

-Although 410 IAC 38-6-1 does not require a Qualified Inspector to complete demolitions, should the Qualified Inspector supervise a demolition by a demolition contractor, the contractor must complete the Notification of Demolition for Illegal Drug Lab Cleanup to document the demolition and then emailed to the local health department and firstname.lastname@example.org.
+Although 410 IAC 38-6-1 does not require a Qualified Inspector to complete demolitions, should the Qualified Inspector supervise a demolition by a demolition contractor, the contractor must complete the Notification of Demolition for Illegal Drug Lab Cleanup to document the demolition and email it to the local health department and firstname.lastname@example.org.

-For a list of properties that have been decontaminated or demolished in accordance with 410 IAC, please see the Cleared Properties under 410 IAC 38 on the Program Overview and Resources page.
+For a list of properties that have been decontaminated or demolished in accordance with 410 IAC, please see the Illegal Drug Lab Cleared Properties page.